 The Magnetar Capital UChicago Financial Education Initiative is financially empowering students through high-quality materials, evidence-based approaches, teacher community, and scholarly expertise.

-Housed at UChicago STEM Education, the Magnetar Capital UChicago Financial Education Initiative will tap into the group’s expertise in learning science, curriculum design, digital tool development, assessment, and experience with schools and districts.
+Housed at UChicago STEM Education, the Magnetar Capital UChicago Financial Education Initiative taps into the Center’s expertise in learning science, curriculum design, digital tool development, assessment, and experience supporting schools and districts.

 How We Do It

 The Initiative consists of several interconnected pieces, including a curriculum, the team challenge, professional development, and a host of supplemental materials.

 finEDge is a one-semester, research-based financial education program for high schoolers.

 The program's content and pedagogical approach are based on learning science, behavioral change research, and the latest information on effective design of formal and informal financial education experiences.
 The goal is that finEDge students leave the program with an integrated, self-reinforcing foundation of productive financial decision-making skills, attitudes, and knowledge.